tarunnnrathoddd/react-fibre-architecture/README.md

 My goal is that after reading this document, you will understand Fiber well enough to follow along as it's implemented, and eventually even be able to contribute back to React.

-###Prerequisites
+### Prerequisites
 I strongly suggest that you are familiar with the following resources before continuing:

-###React Components, Elements, and Instances - "Component" is often an overloaded term.
+### React Components, Elements, and Instances - "Component" is often an overloaded term.
 A firm grasp of these terms is crucial.(https://legacy.reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html)
-###Reconciliation - A high-level description of React's reconciliation algorithm.(https://legacy.reactjs.org/docs/reconciliation.html)
+### Reconciliation - A high-level description of React's reconciliation algorithm.(https://legacy.reactjs.org/docs/reconciliation.html)
-###React Basic Theoretical Concepts - A description of the conceptual model of React without implementation burden.
+### React Basic Theoretical Concepts - A description of the conceptual model of React without implementation burden.
 Some of this may not make sense on first reading.
 That's okay, it will make more sense with time.(https://github.com/reactjs/react-basic)
-###React Design Principles - Pay special attention to the section on scheduling.
+### React Design Principles - Pay special attention to the section on scheduling.
 It does a great job of explaining the why of React Fiber.(https://legacy.reactjs.org/docs/design-principles.html)

-/*Review*/
+# Review
 Please check out the prerequisites section if you haven't already.

 Before we dive into the new stuff, let's review a few concepts.

-What is reconciliation?
+# What is reconciliation?
 reconciliation
 The algorithm React uses to diff one tree with another to determine which parts need to be changed. update